 - have a valid travel document, such as a passport,

 - convince an immigration officer that they have ties—such as a job, home, financial assets or family—that will take them back to their home country,

 - convince an immigration officer that they will leave Canada at the end of their visit, and

 How long can a visitor stay in Canada?

 Most visitors are allowed a six-month stay from the day they entered Canada, but this will be decided by a border services officer at the port of entry.
 If the officer authorizes a stay of less than six months, they will indicate in the traveller’s passport the date by which they must leave Canada.

 For more detailed information visit the Government of Canada’s website.

 The Yukon has regularly scheduled year round air services offered by several carriers.

 Air North, Yukon’s Airline

-Air North, Yukon’s Airline offers daily services to Whitehorse from Vancouver, and regular services from Calgary, Edmonton, Kelowna, Victoria and Ottawa via Yellowknife.
+Air North, Yukon’s Airline offers daily services to Whitehorse from Vancouver, regular services from Calgary, Edmonton, Kelowna, Victoria and seasonal services from Toronto and Ottawa via Yellowknife.
 They also operate regular year-round flights to Dawson City, Old Crow and Inuvik.